kamilazdybal/kamilazdybal.github.io/_posts/2025-09-22-undergrad-homework-PINN.md

 ## The core idea behind PINNs

-In PINNs, you train an artificial neural network (ANN) to approximate this solution but such that it obeys the underlying ODE.
+In PINNs, you train an artificial neural network (ANN) to approximate the solution,
+<span class="math display">$$ T(x) $$</span>, but such that it obeys the underlying ODE.
 The core concept behind a PINN is quite simple: You write your ODE in a residual form and construct a loss function which is an error measure of that residual.
 This residual will be different from zero as long as your solution is not exact.
 The loss essentially contains a contribution from differentiating your current approximation,
 <span class="math display">$$ \tilde{T}(x) $$</span>, according to
-how that ODE looks like, and satisfying any boundary conditions.
+how the underlying ODE looks like, and satisfying any boundary conditions.
 You then backpropagate this error to train the parameters of the ANN.

 Note that, beyond this example, PINNs also work for PDEs!